Business & Administration

 A native of Muskegon, Michigan, Ms. Thomas has extensive experience in higher education, having worked for three different institutions since 1978.
 A member of the Georgia State University team since 1990, she has worked for the Office of Counseling and Psychological Services in the College of Education and in the Associate Provost’s Office.
 She is a member of the Alpha Lambda Chapter of Phi Beta Delta Honor Society for International Scholars.
 Her international travel experiences include Mexico, Côte d’Ivoire, and South Africa.
 Ms. Thomas manages the business and HR affairs for the office.

 Amanda provides direct support to the Associate Provost by maintaining calendar, correspondence, and international logistics, including international visitors and Georgia State-led delegations, as well as coordinating International Education Month and the Summer Institute.
+Prior to her current role, she served as a Study Abroad Advisor at Georgia State.
 She earned her M.A. in Intercultural Relations from Lesley University and her B.A. in History and Global Studies from Middle Tennessee State University.
 She studied abroad in Germany and China and taught English in the Czech Republic.
-She has been a member of NAFSA: Association of International Educators since 2005, and she is the incoming Chair of the Financing Education Abroad Sub-Committee for NAFSA and the Secretary-Treasurer-Elect for the Georgia Association of International Educators (GAIE).
+She has been a member of NAFSA: Association of International Educators since 2005, and she is the Chair of the Financing Education Abroad Sub-Committee for NAFSA and the Secretary-Treasurer for the Georgia Association of International Educators (GAIE).

 Homma Rafi, Marketing Specialist